-Adaptive Inter-UE Multiplexing Techniques
+Adaptive Inter-UE/Intra-UE Multiplexing Techniques

-This section describes the capacity performance with adaptive inter-UE multiplexing technique.
-In the evaluation, enhanced preemption mechanism with finer granularity preemption area indication is evaluated. uRLLC traffic and XR traffic are considered as the two types of traffic to be transmitted in the system, where uRLLC traffic has higher priority (HP) while XR traffic has a relatively low priority (LP).
+This section describes the capacity performance with adaptive inter-UE/intra-UE multiplexing technique.
+In the evaluation, enhanced preemption mechanism with finer granularity preemption area indication is evaluated.
+For simulation of XR traffic and uRLLC traffic, uRLLC traffic and XR traffic are considered as the two types of traffic to be transmitted in the system, where uRLLC traffic has higher priority (HP) while XR traffic has a relatively low priority (LP).
+In simulation of audio/data + video multi stream traffic model, audio/data streams and video streams are also considered as the two types of streams to be transmitted in the system, where audio/data streams have higher priority while video streams have a relatively low priority.
+Besides, in simulation of sliced-based multi stream traffic model and single stream video traffic model, I-slices, P-slices and video streams are considered as the three types of streams to be transmitted in the system, where I-slices streams have higher priority while video streams and P-slices have a relatively low priority.

 Observations

-For FR1, Indoor hotspot, DL, with coexistence between uRLLC service and XR service, with VR/AR single-stream traffic model, 30Mbps, 60FPS, 10ms PDB, with DDDSU, MU-MIMO, it is identified from (Source 6, ZTE) that the capacity performances are increased from [8.5] with no preemption indication to [11.8] with Rel-15 Preemption by [38.8%].
+For FR1, Indoor hotspot, DL, with coexistence between uRLLC service and XR service, with VR/AR single-stream traffic model, 30Mbps, 60FPS, 10ms PDB, with DDDSU, MU-MIMO, it is observed from (Source 20, ZTE) that the capacity performances are increased from 8.5 with no preemption indication to 11.8 with Rel-15 Preemption by 38.8%.

-For FR1, Indoor hotspot, DL, with coexistence between uRLLC service and XR service, with VR/AR single-stream traffic model, 30Mbps, 60FPS, 10ms PDB, with DDDSU, MU-MIMO, it is identified from (Source 6, ZTE) that the capacity performances are increased from [8.5] with no preemption indication to [16.6] with enhanced Preemption by [95.3%].
+For FR1, Indoor hotspot, DL, with coexistence between uRLLC service and XR service, with VR/AR single-stream traffic model, 30Mbps, 60FPS, 10ms PDB, with DDDSU, MU-MIMO, it is observed from (Source 20, ZTE) that the capacity performances are increased from 8.5 with no preemption indication to 16.6 with enhanced Preemption by 95.3%.

+For FR1, Indoor Hotspot, DL, with Audio/data + video multi stream traffic model, with [PER_audio, PER_video] = [0.1%, 1%], 1.12Mbps, 100FPS + 30Mbps, 60FPS, 10ms PDB, with DDDSU, MU-MIMO, with PF scheduler, it is observed from (Source 20, ZTE) that the capacity performances are increase from 5.7 with Rel-15 preemption to 8.4 with enhanced preemption by 47.37%.

+For FR1, Indoor Hotspot, DL, with Audio/data + video multi stream traffic model, with [PER_audio, PER_video] = [0.1%, 1%], 1.12Mbps, 100FPS + 30Mbps, 60FPS, 10ms PDB, with DDDSU, MU-MIMO, with PF scheduler, it is observed from (Source 20, ZTE) that the capacity performances are increase from 4.9 without preemption to 8.4 with enhanced preemption by 71.43%.

+For FR1, Indoor Hotspot, DL, with VR/AR slice-based multi stream traffic model, 30Mbps, 60FPS, 10ms PDB with [PER_I, PER_P] = [1%, 1%] and VR/AR single-stream traffic model, 30Mbps, 60FPS, 10ms, with DDDSU, MU-MIMO, with PF scheduler, it is observed from (Source 20, ZTE) that the capacity performances are increased from 7.1 without preemption to 10.2 with enhanced preemption by 43.66%.

+For FR1, Indoor Hotspot, DL, with VR/AR slice-based multi stream traffic model, 30Mbps, 60FPS, 10ms PDB with [PER_I, PER_P] = [1%, 1%] and VR/AR single-stream traffic model, 30Mbps, 60FPS, 10ms, with DDDSU, MU-MIMO, with PF scheduler, it is observed from (Source 20, ZTE) that the capacity performances are increased from 4.5 without preemption to 10.2 with enhanced preemption by 126.67%.

 Table 18 FR1, DL, InH, VR/AR 30Mbps, MU-MIMO